BardicDefense/purple-hack/spells.md

 _Abjuration (R: Self, D: 10 minutes)_
 The caster is immune to all spells and magical effects.

-#### Banish Aligned
+#### Banish Supernatural

 _Abjuration (R: Medium, D: 1 minute)_
 Save: Hard.
-This spell banishes up to 20 HD worth of extraplanar creatures of one chosen alignment (Law, Chaos, Good, Evil) back to their home plane.
+This spell banishes up to 20 HD worth of chosen supernatural creatures back to their home plane.

 #### Blade Barrier